athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Jabberwock.md

 abilities_mid:
   - name: ""
   - name: "Claws That Catch"
-    desc: "`pf2:r` (concentrate,manipulate,move) **Trigger** A creature within the jabberwock's reach uses a manipulate action or a move action, leaves a square during a move action, makes a ranged attack, or uses a concentrate action\n* * *\n\n**Effect** The jabberwock makes a claw Strike against the triggering creature.
+    desc: "`pf2:r`  **Trigger** A creature within the jabberwock's reach uses a manipulate action or a move action, leaves a square during a move action, makes a ranged attack, or uses a concentrate action\n* * *\n\n**Effect** The jabberwock makes a claw Strike against the triggering creature.
 If the Strike hits, the jabberwock disrupts the triggering action."

   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
     desc: " (aura,emotion,fear,mental) 100 feet.
 DC 43 Will check\n\n* * *\n"

   - name: "Vorpal Fear"
-    desc: "  A jabberwock damaged by a vorpal weapon becomes [[Conditions/Frightened 1|Frightened 2]] (or [[Conditions/Frightened 1|Frightened 4]] on a critical hit)."
+    desc: "  A jabberwock damaged by a vorpal weapon becomes [[Conditions/Frightened|Frightened 2]] (or [[Conditions/Frightened|Frightened 4]] on a critical hit)."

 attacks:
   - name: ""